andrewiankidd/Plextras.js/README.md

     `<script src="/web/Plextras.js"></script>`

 3. Done!
 Everyone accessing your plex server via your IP (Not Plex.tv) will have these features as configured by you.

+#### Option 1b: Installing server side (With Auto-Updates)
+    Warning: doing this means always using the default settings

+1. Copy Plextras.js to your plex/web plugin directory`

+    `C:\Program Files (x86)\Plex\Plex Media Server\Resources\Plug-ins\WebClient.bundle\Contents\Resources`

+2. open index.html in the above directory and paste this at the end:

+    `<script src="//andrewiankidd.co.uk/ext/mimefix/?gitfile=Plextras.js"></script>`

+3. Done!
+Everyone accessing your plex server via your IP (Not Plex.tv) will have the default options enabled

 #### Option 2: Installing client side:
 1. Have TamperMonkey/GreaseMonkey/Any UserScript manager installed on browser